grtjn/mlvagrant/README.md

 ### install_pm2
 Install PM2 NodeJs Process Manager, for running NodeJs services - defaults to true

+Note: this will force installation of Git v2.

 ### install_httpd
 Install and enable HTTPD service - defaults to true